 In Part (A) students will practise and develop a number of skills.
 Students will learn to identify the relative merits of contrasting epistemological and methodological perspectives on the research process.
 They will learn when and how to use different research methods.
 They will develop skills in ideas generation and in the identification of a researchable topic.
 Students will also develop skills in writing research proposals and undertaking literature reviews.
 Whilst not actually carrying out independent research in this module, students will be given the necessary skills to design and implement a piece of research on their own.

-In part (B) students will improve skills they already have, and: (a) be able to discuss their topic of research with the lecturer, dissertation supervisor and/or fellow students; and (b) present in a clear manner (both orally and in writing) the reasons behind their choices (of research topic, key readings, methods, sources of information, to name but a few.
+In Part (B) students will improve the skills they already have, and: (a) be able to discuss their topic of research with the lecturer, dissertation supervisor and/or fellow students; and (b) present in a clear manner (both orally and in writing) the reasons behind their choices of research topic, key readings, methods, sources of information, to name but a few.

-The module provides an excellent opportunity to practise and master a number of skills related to research design and implementation, but also to self-discipline, organisation and critical reflection.
-Many of these are neglected in the noise and quick speed of lectures, classes and seminars and this module will provide students with the opportunity to think carefully about their research project.
+The module provides an excellent opportunity to practice and master a number of skills related to research design and implementation, but also self-discipline, organisation and critical reflection.
 Students will be expected to:

 Part A of the module will begin by introducing students to the epistemological bases of social science research for “planning” (in its widest sense) and, after C Wright Mills, introduce the “planning imagination”.
 This part of the module will then go on to outline the dominant research traditions in the social sciences and explain how these are intimately linked to choices made at each stage of the research process.
 The connections between epistemology, methodology and method are established here.
 The logic of enquiry for undertaking effective research is then explained along with an introduction to using quantitative methods, qualitative methods, mixed methods, case studies, secondary, documentary and archive research, visual research methods and field observation/ethnography.
 This part of the module concludes with discussions on data analysis and presentation.